BC API tricks

 /tests represents the users of the library whose code must compile before and after the API change.

 /neg-tests contains code that should not compile after the API change.
-One file per each such case.

 Overview